 - 224.11.1 Oral penalties imposed under art.
-223.5 and 224.2 - 224.11.2 Monetary fines less than CHF 1'000.-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500.-- for repeated offences by the same person. - 224.12 In all remaining cases, appeals are to be directed to the Appeals Commission, as per the ICR. - The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.and suspensions beyond the event in which the offence occurred (art.
+223.5 and 224.2 - 224.11.2 Monetary fines less than CHF 1'000.-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500.-- for repeated offences by the same person. - 224.11.3 Sanctions imposed on competitors in competition formats where 2 or more competitors simultaneously compete against one another in the field of play and where elimination heats lead to the determination of the final results. - 224.12 In all remaining cases, appeals are to be directed to the Appeals Commission, as per the ICR. - The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.and suspensions beyond the event in which the offence occurred (art.
 223.4). - FIS Council shall have the right to submit to the Appeals Commission comments with respect to any written penalty decisions by the Jury.